 If you’ve ever had to buy hearing aids, you know how pricey they can get.

-In this article, I’ll take a close look at Connect Hearing: one of the top hearing aid centers in the country.
-I’ve recently researched the pricing and process of buying hearing aids from Connect Hearing to get an idea of what you can expect before your first appointment.
+In this article, I’ll take a close look at Connect Hearing.
+I’ve researched the pricing and process of buying hearing aids from Connect Hearing to get an idea of what you can expect before your first appointment.

 What to Know Before Your First Appointment With Connect Hearing

 Connect Hearing is a division of Sonova, which is one of the largest worldwide providers of hearing care services and products.
 At Connect Hearing, you’ll find a great selection of hearing aid types, styles and brands.
-Additionally, you can book a free hearing exam at your nearest location.
+You can book a free hearing exam at your nearest location.

-According to a Consumer Reports survey in 2018, Connect Hearing is the second-highest rated hearing aid center just behind Costco.
-Reviewers gave it above average scores in evaluation, discussion, options, answering questions, courtesy, training, follow-up service and price transparency.
+According to a Consumer Reports survey in 2023, Connect Hearing is the sixth-highest rated hearing aid center with an overall satisfaction score of 75.
+Reviewers gave it above average scores in programmer, follow-up service, price transparency, selection, evaluation, discussion, options, answering questions, courtesy and training.
 Consumer Reports members can see the full ratings and reviews here.

 - What Hearing Aids Are Available at Connect Hearing?